openfeed-org/sdk-net/README.md

 The .NET SDK for Barchart Openfeed is a library that can be used to subscribe to market data messages served by the Barchart [Openfeed](https://openfeed.com/) servers.
 The documentation about the Openfeed protocol is available [here](https://openfeed-org.github.io/documentation/).

-The latest version of the library is 1.0.1.

 ## Obtaining the Library

 The easiest way to get started is to add the openfeed.net package from NuGet.
+The latest version is 1.0.1.

 ## This Repository